mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In MLS, there are several vectors whose sizes vary over significant ranges.
-So instead of using a fixed-size length field, we use a variable-size length using the variable-length integer encoding described in Section 16 of  {{?RFC9000}}.
+So instead of using a fixed-size length field, we use a variable-size length using a variable-length integer encoding based on the one in Section 16 of
+{{?RFC9000}}.
+(They differ only in that the one here requires a minimum-size encoding.)
 Instead of presenting min and max values, the vector description simply includes a `V`.
 For example:

 ~~~~~
 struct {